 You’ll also have access to our library to use outside of your short course; whilst you can’t reserve or take away books, you are welcome to use them as a resource for research and referencing.

-Tutor Profile: Margot Shores has taught drawing and painting at the Royal Academy as well as schools and various universities and colleges.
+Margot Shores (spring term) has taught drawing and painting at the Royal Academy as well as schools and various universities and colleges.